15 Types Of Patio Doors (Opening Styles & Designs)

 Optional Step: You can measure both the exterior and interior just to be sure that what you’ve recorded are the correct measurements.
 Here is what you need to measure from the interior side of your patio door:

-• Width of the patio entranceway – From the casing trim or the inner wood, return towards the sides of the existing patio door
+- Width of the patio entrance – From the casing trim or the inner wood, return towards the sides

 Here is the guide for the actual measurements of patio doors: